-Employer Of Record in Venezuela
+Employer of record in Venezuela

 We make it easy and painless to expand your business into Venezuela.
 Forget about dealing with local regulations, confusing tax laws and international payroll management.
 We take care of all that so you don't have to.

-Accelerate your growth into Venezuela Compliantly and hassle-free
+Accelerate your growth into Venezuela compliantly and hassle-free

 At Serviap Global we handle all employee onboarding, payroll, compliance, risk, mitigation and benefits, so you can focus on what matters most – your business.